volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 // Pack all remaining elements into new object const {name, ...rest} = user;

-// Unpace all props of user into newUser const newUser = {
+// Unpack all props of user into newUser const newUser = {
   ...user
 };